Memorandum of Understanding with the WHO

 1. Increase awareness of rare diseases and their visibility in healthcare systems.

 2. Strengthen healthcare systems, including improving access to accurate diagnosis, prevention of comorbidity, and promotion of multidisciplinary holistic care.

 3. Encourage Member States to adopt strategies to address rare diseases at the national level within an international policy framework.

 4. Improve access to affordable and quality treatments and care

-The plan is timed around WHO’s 13th General Programme of Work 2019-2023 (GPW13) which seeks to increase the number of people benefiting from Universal Health Coverage by one billion.
+The MoU complements the WHO’s 13th General Programme of Work 2019-2023 (GPW13), which seeks to increase the number of people benefiting from Universal Health Coverage by one billion.